ablomm/ablomm-cpu/docs/cpu/simulator.md

 | [TTY](tty.md) | `0x4006` |
 | [RAM](memory.md#random-access-memory) | `0x8000` to `0xffff` |

-More information for each device can be found in their respective documentation.
+More information for each device can be found in their respective documents.